-- 2. Offenders may not be disciplined for sexual abuse of a staff member if the staff member consented. - 3.
-An offender may be disciplined for reporting a false allegation of sexual abuse or sexual harassment only where the facility can demonstrate the false allegation was knowingly made in bad faith.
-A report made in good faith based upon a reasonable belief that the alleged conduct occurred shall not constitute a false report or lying even if an investigation does not establish evidence sufficient to substantiate the allegation.
+- 1. Offenders may be disciplined for substantiated incidents of offender-on-offender sexual abuse according to CPP 15.2.
+If an offender has pending disciplinary sanctions for alleged offender-on-offender sexual abuse, consideration shall be given as to whether the offender's mental disabilities or mental illness contributed to his or her behavior when determining what level of sanction, if any, will be imposed. - 2.
+Offenders may not be disciplined for sexual abuse of a staff member if the staff member consented. - 3.
+An offender may be disciplined for reporting a false allegation of sexual abuse or sexual harassment only if the institution can demonstrate the false allegation was knowingly made in bad faith.
+A report made in good faith based upon a reasonable belief that the alleged conduct occurred shall not constitute a false report or lying even if an investigation does not establish evidence sufficient to substantiate the allegation as required by 28 C.F.R. § 115.78.